cityofaustin/coa-forms/README.md

 ## Local Development

-Run `yarn start` inside of your form's directory to run your form locally.
+Run `yarn start` inside of your form's directory (ex: `cd forms/officer-thank-form`) to run your form locally.
 Run `yarn start:bs` if you need to run your form locally with browserstack.
 Note: `start:bs` contains some configs that make your webpack-dev-server insecure.
 See: https://webpack.js.org/configuration/dev-server/#devserverdisablehostcheck.

 To develop with a local version of us-form-system see: [Linking to a local @cityofaustin/us-forms-system](#Link-to-a-local-@cityofaustin/us-forms-system)